Skip to Content

 Megagon

-Lonely Mountains: Downhill is one of my favorite games, a mountain biking sort of racer/ sort of Zen exploration of a virtual wilderness.
-Developer Megagon is making a sequel, where you trade your bike for skis.
-There’s a demo out now, and I love it.
+Lonely Mountains: Downhill is one of my favorite games, a 2019 mountain biking sort of racer/ sort of Zen exploration of a virtual wilderness.
+Developer Megagon released a skiing-focused sequel called Lonely Mountains: Snow Riders today; a lot of what I loved about Downhill has stayed the same, while trading your bike for skis adds new challenges.

 Enjoyed this article?
 Consider sharing it!
 New visitors get a few free articles before hitting the paywall, and your shares help more people discover Aftermath.